LIAAD/MedLink/README.md

 MedLink’s effectiveness was evaluated by a physician, achieving a ranking model performance of NDCG@10 of 0.747.

-## Features
+## ⚙️ Features

 - **Medical Report Search**: Input a medical report to retrieve similar published case reports.
 - **Ranking and Scoring**: Case reports are ranked based on relevance using a cross-encoder model.
 - **Clinical Entity Visualization**: Key entities (e.g., symptoms, diagnoses) highlighted using Named Entity Recognition (NER).
 - **Textual Explanations**: Provides context and explanations to facilitate comparison of case reports.

-## Installation
+## 🛠️ Installation

-**Note:** The models are available in HuggingFace and dataset for the dash app is available in this repository.
-Therefore and it is not necessary to run the data extraction and model training scripts to run MedLink application.
+**Note:** The models are available on HuggingFace and the dataset for the Dash app is available in this repository.
+Therefore, it is not necessary to run the data extraction and model training scripts to run the MedLink application.

 ### Prerequisites
 - **Python 3.7+**